akostrik/CPP_module_42/README.md

 +NaN                             |                              | ~0~ | 0 11111111 10000000000000000000000

 ## Fixed-point

-Representing non-integer numbers by storing a fixed number of digits of their fractional part
+Representing non-integer numbers by storing a fixed number of digits of their fractional part.

-Example : Dollar amounts are often stored with exactly two fractional digits, representing the cents
+Example : Dollar amounts are often stored with exactly two fractional digits, representing the cents.
 $1234.4321_{float}$ = (316014.6176, 8) = (316015, 8) = ($00000000.00000100.11010010.01101111_{2}$, 8)

-## Inheritance

-конструкторы не наследуются

-Внутри потомка можно создать одноимённую функцию с функцией родителя => отказ от этой части наследства, функция становится самостоятельной функцией своего класса

-Наследованные деструкторы вызываются наоборот по сравнению с вызыванием конструктора

-# Requirements
+# School Requirements
 You should be able to use each of your headers independently from others.
 Thus, they must include all the dependencies they need.
 However, you must avoid the problem of double inclusion by adding include guards.
 Nothing should be public for no reason.
 For every exercise, you have to provide the most complete tests you can.
 07/ex01: тестируют const (!).

 ## Forbidden: